glennjones/elsewhere-mapper/README.md

 # elsewhere-mapper

-The elsewhere-mapper is a social media profile endpoint mapper, it is part of a collection of node.js modules that enable the discovery of profiles and identities an indivdaul creates across the web.
+The elsewhere-mapper is a social media profile endpoint mapper, it is part of a collection of node.js modules that enable the discovery of profiles and identities an indivdual creates across the web.

 ## Install